HANNAH HOAG

 • Canada’s ice cores seek new home

+Confusion over fate of valuable climate record chills researchers.
 An unusual ‘help wanted’ advertisement arrived in the inboxes of Canadian scientists last week.
 The e-mail asked the research community to provide new homes for an impressive archive of ice cores representing 40 years of research by government scientists in the Canadian Arctic.
+The note was sent out…

 • Despite Canadian government woes, neuroscience should win out